 Vinegar and oil

 Let’s kick things off with one of the most popular foods for supporting healthy habits, apple cider vinegar.
 The fervor for this super ingredient has become so strong in recent years that apple cider vinegar shots are common items at the grocery store checkout line.
 I’m not convinced that it’s quite the miracle ingredient that some have proclaimed, but it has been shown to offer some benefits for gut health.
 Apple cider vinegar can help the body to create hydrochloric acid (HCL).
 This can be beneficial for people with low stomach acid or those suffering from acid reflux.
-Apple cider vinegar has also been shown to increase feelings of fullness, which can lead to weight loss through reduced likelihood of overeating.
+Apple cider vinegar has also been shown to increase feelings of fullness, which can lead to weight loss through a reduced likelihood of overeating.

 If you want a bit of fat to pair with your vinegar, olive oil is a great choice for gut health.
 It has strong anti-inflammatory properties and high concentrations of antioxidants.
 Olive oil has been shown to ease indigestion and even contains nutrients that can inhibit or kill harmful bacteria, such as H. pylori.